• Skip to primary navigation

 • This galette will work with any kind of winter squash.

-• If the squash slices are cut very thin you might consider skipping the sauteing part.
-Add them in a bowl with 1-2 tablespoons of olive oil, season with salt and pepper, and sprinkle some herbs.
+• You might consider skipping the sauteing part if the squash slices are cut very thin.
+Add them to a bowl with 1-2 tablespoons of olive oil, season with salt and pepper, and sprinkle some herbs.
 Mix and let slices sit while you are rolling out the crust.
 Layer and bake as directed.

-• Alternativelly, line a couple of baking sheets with parchment paper, layer the olive oil-herb marinated squash slices and bake in a 350 °F oven for 10-15 minutes.
-Keep an eye on them, every oven is different.
-Don't burn them, you just want to soften them a bit and infuse with favor.
+• Alternatively, line a couple of baking sheets with parchment paper, layer the olive oil-herb marinated squash slices, and bake in a 350 °F oven for 10-15 minutes.
+Keep an eye on them; every oven is different.
+Don’t burn them; you want to soften them a bit and infuse them with flavor.

 What to serve with this galette